 A good resource on housing discrimination is the Web pages of the Westchester County Human Rights Commission, or the U.S. Department of Housing and Urban Development (HUD) Web site where a fair housing discrimination complaint can be filed and where the federal Fair Housing Act can be read in its entirety.

-Another resource is the Web site of the Westchester Residential Opportunities,Inc., a HUD-certified housing counselling agency that provides access to realtors and housing counsellors who can answer questions about discrimination and other housing issues.
+Another resource is the Web site of the Westchester Residential Opportunities, Inc., a HUD-certified housing counseling agency that provides access to realtors and housing counselors who can answer questions about discrimination and other housing issues.

 “Source of Income” Legislation.

 In June 2013 the Westchester County Board of Legislators approved “source of income” legislation that bars landlords from discriminating against tenants based on their income, including Section 8 vouchers and other housing subsidies.
-The law exempts cooperatives, condos and buildings with six units or fewer.
+The law exempts cooperatives, condos, and buildings with six units or fewer.

 Reporting discrimination